 The statement “honesty is the best policy” is true even in the animal world.
 If an animal just does not sound like a good fit for their family tell them so.
-A family who is looking to buy a pet for their small child or someone who is a bit more timid should not purchase a large high-strung breed.
+If a family who is looking to buy a pet for their small child, or someone who is a bit timid should not purchase a large high-strung breed.

 Now if you think they will cause harm to the animal I would have on your website, sales posts, and anywhere else that you reserve the right to decline a sale.

 If an animal is not worth the price you normally sell your animal for, lower the price.
 Every breeder will have a few babies that come from their best rabbits that just are not quite what they should be.

 But also don’t sell yourself short.
 If your animal is not even to the age of leaving their mother and someone is asking for a discount.
 Don’t accept.
 You can make that call you know!

 Some people will ask for a discount but that is what they do all the time no matter what.
 It is no reflection on you or them.

 If someone has contacted you about buying an animal, respond back as quickly as you can within reason.
 This is one of the key things that gets me more business than anything else.